blacklightpy/vaultofknowledge/Self Sovereign Identity.md

 This way, the user can have a persistent online identity without having to rely on identity provider.

 This is established most commonly using decentralized technologies.
+They require identities to by synced across devices securely, and this is evolving with support from Operating System companies like Microsoft and Google.

+# Implementations
+- FIDO2 by FIDO Alliance
+	- Keys are only locally stored: Local Biometric, PIN or DocAuth
+	- Keys for each website are different, so users cannot be tracked across websites
+	- It can be easily implemented using a simple JS API